Spectral Convolution on Orbifolds for Geometric Deep Learning: Discussion and Outlook

 The Dirichlet energy

-defines a natural energy functional for functions on the dyad orbifold.
-The Laplace eigenfunctions $\psi_k$ can equivalently be characterized as minimizers of this energy under normalization and orthogonality constraints \cite[p.~53]{bronstein2021geometric}.
+defines a energy functional for functions on the dyad orbifold.
+The Laplace eigenfunctions $\psi_k$ can equivalently be characterized as minimizers of this energy under normalization and orthogonality constraints, as in the manifold case; see \citep[p.~53]{bronstein2021geometric}.
 Spectral smoothing that truncates a spectral expansion to the subspace $V_n$ thus retains those components corresponding to the smallest eigenvalues, and hence to the lowest Dirichlet energy.
 The resulting representations are therefore optimal with respect to this energy functional within the chosen spectral subspace.

 From this perspective, spectral smoothing on the dyad orbifold is not a heuristic post-processing step but the restriction of a function to the subspace spanned by the lowest-energy modes of the orbifold Laplacian.
 The resulting representations are intrinsic to the orbifold geometry and provide a canonical notion of smoothness and regularity that is induced solely by the underlying energy.
 Speculatively, such low-energy representations may also be advantageous from a perceptual perspective, as they emphasize stable structures while suppressing high-energy fluctuations that are unlikely to be reliably auditorily discriminated.